-Rosette API powers pairwise name matching for any two given people, organizations, or locations.
-Sign up for a free API key (no credit card required) and get started in minutes.
+Rosette Cloud powers pairwise name matching for any two given people, organizations, or locations.
+Sign up for a free Rosette Cloud key (no credit card required) and get started in minutes.

 Looking to search for matches against lists and databases?
 Talk to our sales team about on-premise deployments.